A Forever Home for a Husky in need

 Gypsy - a black and white female, born in December 2000, who was re-homed to a family in Mudgee.

 Panda - Born on 20 March 2002, she came from Blacktown Council Pound in June 2003 and was re-homed to the best home with Gabriella in Lithgow.
-Gabriella also took Silva in - pictures above.
+Gabriella also took Silva in as an older Husky.
+Panda passed away on 6 March 2014 - she had a long and happy life.

 Aska - a red female Husky with blue eyes, born in October 2000 who needed a new home and went to a family in Sydney.